 - Admin: every WordPress site has at least one administrator, created when WordPress is installed.
-Have as few admin accounts as possible – don’t be tempted to grant all accounts and admin role in an attempt to save time – a compromised site will take a lot longer to fix!
+Have as few admin accounts as possible.
+Don’t be tempted to grant all accounts an admin role in an attempt to save time.
+Remember that a compromised site will take a lot more time to fix!

-- Editor: a role with senior publishing authority — he can edit and publish content, but has no control over site settings or plugins.
+- Editor: a role with senior publishing authority.
+They can edit and publish content, but have no control over site settings or plugins.

 Well done!
-Logging in to WordPress successfully and getting a better idea about how your account is controlled and displayed is the first step to playing an active role within the administration of a website.
-If there’s anything in particular you’re stuck on, or still not clear about, don’t hesitate to contact us and we’ll do what we can to help.
+You’ve learned how to log in to WordPress and understood how your account is controlled and displayed.
+These are the first steps to playing an active role within the administration of a website.